-On the one hand, industrial soundproofing, as practiced by ITS, has to do with the fact that, in industry as in other sectors of activity, noise is one of the problems relating to the working conditions in relation to which employers must make efforts to meet the regulatory obligations to which they are subject in order to protect workers against noise exposure.
+Industrial soundproofing, as practiced by ITS in this field, is not unrelated to the fact that, in industry as in other sectors of activity, noise is one of the problems relating to the working conditions in relation to which employers must make efforts to meet the regulatory obligations to which they are subject in order to protect workers against noise exposure.

 With regard to offices (e.g. individual or collective, open spaces), the standard NF S 31-080 Acoustics - Offices and associated areas - Levels and acoustic performance criteria by type of space (the application of which is not mandatory ) is the reference in France for taking into account the acoustic quality of such workspaces, frequently encountered in industry, on the basis of various performance indicators, including the overall sound level, the reverberation time or spatial noise decay, iunsulation from interior noise, distinguishing 3 levels (of quality): current level, performant level, and very performant level.